 Clue – there are two reasons why this is an example of how not to hold a camera.

 Photo credit: Joe Ridley / Beth Martin

-Her lens is not supported at all.
-She has just her thumb below the lens with her fingers on top.
-Operating the zoom or focus rings would require her to lift her hand away from the lens entirely.
+Her lens isn’t supported at all as just her thumb is below the lens, with her fingers on top.
+Plus, operating the zoom or focus rings requires her to lift her hand away from the lens entirely.

 Which photographer is holding his camera correctly?

 Here’s a clue – he really wants to avoid camera shake.

 Yep, the guy on the left, who, interestingly, is also using a tripod to support his camera.